-&quot;Agency" means the case management agency.
+[&]quot;Agency" means the case (or care) management agency.

-&quot;Department" means the Rhode Island Department of Elderly Affairs.
+[&]quot;Department" means the Rhode Island Department of Elderly Affairs.

-&quot;Director" means the Director of the Rhode Island Department of Elderly Affairs.
+"Director" means the Director of the Rhode Island Department of Elderly Affairs.

-personnel and consumers will be evacuated; and to specify means by which consumers and families will be notified of cancellations, evacuations and early closings.
+"Emergency Procedures" means written protocols to specify exactly the conditions under which (a) agency activities will be cancelled and/or agency will be closed; and (b) agency personnel and consumers will be evacuated; and to specify means by which consumers and families will be notified of cancellations, evacuations and early closings.